horatiu-io/genezio-documentation/docs/README.md

 Start your journey with Genezio today and unlock the potential to build, deploy, and scale your applications like never before.
 Whether you're a solo developer or part of a team, Genezio is your trusted partner for turning your ideas into reality.

-Explore the sections below for detailed instructions, tutorials, and API references to make the most of Genezio's powerful features.
+Explore the sections below for detailed instructions, tutorials, and API references or [search our documentation](https://genezio.com/docs/search/) to make the most of Genezio's powerful features.

 :::info[]
 Join our [Discord](https://discord.gg/uc9H5YKjXv) community.